SOC 2 Readiness Checklist

 Typical timeline:

-Weeks 1–4: Gap assessment
+Weeks 1 to 4: Gap assessment

 Identify missing controls and documentation.

-Weeks 4–10: Control implementation
+Weeks 4 to 10: Control implementation

 Deploy technical controls and write required policies.

-Weeks 10–14: Evidence collection
+Weeks 10 to 14: Evidence collection

 Operate controls long enough to produce evidence.

-Months 3–9: Observation period
+Months 3 to 9: Observation period

 Controls operate continuously during the audit window.

-Months 9–12: Audit fieldwork
+Months 9 to 12: Audit fieldwork

 Auditor reviews evidence and produces final report.